 As more millennials, digital natives, have been joining the ranks of B2B buyers, the more that marketers should focus on the kinds of content/media channels millennials use.

-8) You have the wrong approach to social media.
+8) You have the wrong approach to

-B2B marketers need to realize that social media is a tool for knowledge sharing rather than a direct-response channel.
 Share impressive/engaging facts about your company or industry, put the spotlight on important employees or news headlines, or provide some other kind of value.